Skip to main content

 yield page

-In this example we're loading tickets from Zendesk.
-The Zendesk API yields items paginated and ordered by oldest to newest, but only offers a start_time parameter for filtering so we cannot tell it to stop getting data at end_value.
-Instead we set row_order to asc and dlt wil stop getting more pages from API after first page with cursor value updated_at is found older than end_value.
+In this example, we're loading tickets from Zendesk.
+The Zendesk API yields items paginated and ordered from oldest to newest, but only offers a start_time parameter for filtering, so we cannot tell it to stop retrieving data at end_value.
+Instead, we set row_order to asc and dlt will stop getting more pages from the API after the first page with a cursor value updated_at is found older than end_value.

 caution

-In rare cases when you use Incremental with a transformer, dlt will not be able to automatically close generator associated with a row that is out of range.
-You can still use still call can_close() method on incremental and exit yield loop when true.
+In rare cases when you use Incremental with a transformer, dlt will not be able to automatically close the generator associated with a row that is out of range.
+You can still call the can_close() method on incremental and exit the yield loop when true.

 tip